Sports in San Diego: Rugby league

-Rugby Union
+Rugby union

-Rugby union is played at professional and amateur level in San Diego.

-The San Diego Legion of Major League Rugby (MLR), the highest level of rugby union in the United States, is based in the city at Torero Stadium and plans to move to the new Snapdragon Stadium in 2023.
+The San Diego Legion of Major League Rugby (MLR), the highest level of rugby in the United States, were based in the city at Snapdragon Stadium.
+The team moved for the 2023 season after previously playing at both Torero Stadium and the SDSU Sports Deck.
 The Legion began play in 2018 as one of the league's seven founding franchises.
+In 2025, the Legion was merged with Rugby FC Los Angeles to become the California Legion.

-On the women's side, the San Diego Surfers have competed in the 10-team Women's Premier League (WPL), the highest level of domestic women's rugby union, since 2011.
+In women's rugby, the San Diego Surfers have competed in the 10-team Women's Premier League (WPL), the highest level of domestic women's rugby union, since 2011.
 Initially founded in 1975 as an amateur team, the club has won the WPL national title twice, in 2016 and 2018, in addition to four national championships in USA Rugby Club 7s.

 An array of clubs, ranging from men's and women's clubs to collegiate and high school clubs, are part of the Southern California Rugby Football Union.
 The United States national rugby sevens team train at the United States Olympic Training Center in Chula Vista, San Diego.
 Additionally, the USA Sevens, an event in the annual World Rugby Sevens Series for international teams in rugby sevens, was held in Petco Park from 2007 through 2009 before moving to Las Vegas for 2010 and back to Los Angeles more recently.

 The San Diego Breakers, who played in the only season of PRO Rugby (2016) before the league folded, likewise played at Torero Stadium.
 The USA Sevens, a major international rugby event, was also held at the same stadium from 2007 through 2009.
 San Diego is also represented by Old Mission Beach Athletic Club RFC, the former home club of USA Rugby's former Captain Todd Clever.
-San Diego participated in the Western American National Rugby League between 2011 and 2013.

-The following is a list of current rugby teams in San Diego;